Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Experimental Setup

+Specifically, we prompt the model to complete the remaining parts of a problem based on partial prefixes.
+To evaluate its performance, we use the \textbf{Partial-Prompt Completion Rate} measured by ROUGE-L~\citep{lin-2004-rouge}, which calculates the overlap of the longest common subsequence between the generated and reference text, capturing fluency and sentence-level structure.
+Additionally, we utilize Exact Match (EM) accuracy, which checks if the model’s output exactly matches the reference.
+The final EM score is the average across all instances.
+Higher EM indicates a greater proportion of partial-prompts that model can recall exactly.

-\paragraph{Answer-Match Accuracy.} For each question, we supply the model with only a truncated prompt (\emph{e.g.}, the first \(60\%\) of the original problem) and allow it to generate an unconstrained continuation.
-After generation, we check whether the completion contains the ground-truth answer; if so, the instance is scored as correct.
-Answer-Match Accuracy is defined as the fraction of prompts for which the model’s continuation embeds the correct answer.
-A high accuracy indicates that the model frequently “recovers” the answer even from a partial problem, which in turn may signal data contamination.
+Besides, for each question, we supply the model with only a truncated prompt (\emph{e.g.}, the first \(60\%\) of the original problem) and allow it to generate an unconstrained continuation.
+After generation, we check whether the completion contains the ground-truth answer; if so, the instance is scored as correct. \textbf{Partial-Prompt Answer Accuracy} is defined as the fraction of prompts for which the model's continuation embeds the correct answer.
+A high accuracy indicates that the model frequently `recovers' the answer even from a partial problem, which in turn may signal data contamination.